lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

 | 256 | 35,116 | 1,441
 | <br>

 Internal Flash ROM is still faster than External SPI Flash.
 For reads of 1 byte, Internal Flash ROM is faster by 6 times.
-But reads of 256 bytes, Internal Flash ROM is faster by 24 times!
+But for reads of 256 bytes, Internal Flash ROM is faster by 24 times!

 # MCUBoot Bootloader with SPI Flash